 Private security contracting is a booming industry, particularly given the political desire of many countries to reduce their military footprint overseas.
-As Kerry Patton observed in his book, “Contracted: America’s Secret Warriors,” 52 percent of the people fighting in Afghanistan in 2012 was contracted to do so.
+As Kerry Patton observed in his book, “Contracted: America’s Secret Warriors,” 52% of the people fighting in Afghanistan in 2012 were contractors.

-And private security contractors don’t just work with military and government organizations.
-Many for-profit companies and non-government organizations operate in war zones, piracy hot spots and destabilized areas.
+Private security contractors don’t just work with military and government organizations.
+Many for-profit companies and non-government organizations operate in war zones, piracy hot spots, and destabilized areas.
 Private security is a vital component of their daily operations.

 This is one career path where you won’t need to tame down that military lingo or avoid talking about your hard-core combat experience.
 The overwhelming majority of security contractors are ex-military personnel, but as you can imagine, they are not the people who spent the majority of their time behind a desk.